scothew/s3management/lab3/README.md

  _Note: You cannot specify GLACIER as the storage class at the time that you create an object.
 You transition objects to the GLACIER storage class using lifecycle management._

+ _Note: There is another storage class known as RSS (Reduced Redundancy Storage) but AWS recommends choosing one of the other storage classes_

 Pricing for each storage class can be found on the [S3 Pricing Page](https://aws.amazon.com/s3/pricing/)

 ## Setting the Storage Class on an Object